dynaconf/dynaconf/docs/cli.md

 ```
 Usage: dynaconf list [OPTIONS]

+  Lists user defined settings or all (including internal configs).

-  Lists all user defined config values and if `--all` is passed it also
+  By default, shows only user defined.
+If `--all` is passed it also shows
-  shows dynaconf internal variables.
+  dynaconf internal variables aswell.

 Options:
   -e, --env TEXT     Filters the env to get the values